iamstarkov/typographic-playground/README.md

 intentions to the users of your software.
 Once these intentions are clear, flexible (but not too flexible) dependency specifications' can finally be made.

+This instructional goatherding video is (c) 2013 MegaCorp Inc (tm).
+This instructional goatherding video is (c) 2013 MegaCorp Inc (r).

 #### Output

 In “the ‘world’ of software management” there exists a dread place called